Manideep-25/CryptoPlace-/README.md

 ![Screenshot](public/Home_page.jpg)

 ## API Configuration
 The app fetches data from the **CoinGecko API**.
-No API key is required, but ensure you comply with their rate limits.
+Ensure you comply with their rate limits.

 ## Contributing
 Feel free to submit issues and pull requests.
 Contributions are welcome!